A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Your personal statement is an important part of the shortlisting process, as it help us to assess your interest in adult nursing, and gives us an idea of the transferable skills which you will bring to our nursing programme.
 The reference you provide on the UCAS form must also support your application, this should be an academic reference, which also includes a statement which attests to (your) character and good standing.

 Interviews are scheduled from November to March.
-These will take place remotely.

-You will be allocated to one of the events; if the date is not suitable you need to contact the student education support officer (details given within the invite) and request an alternative date.
+You’ll be allocated to one of the events; if the date is not suitable you need to contact the student education support officer (details given within the invite) and request an alternative date.

-During your interview you will have the opportunity to talk to and ask questions of members of academic staff and existing students during the event.
+During your interview you’ll have the opportunity to talk to and ask questions of members of academic staff and existing students during the event.
 Qualified nurses are also involved in our selection events (depending on their availability) and thus you may also talk to them and ask them questions if they are present.

 Non-attendance at an event without explanation will result in your application being automatically rejected, so it is important to regularly check the e mail address you supplied on your UCAS form.

-The numeracy test for Nursing and Midwifery is set around the European metric system of measurement and calculation.
 Information pertaining to the International English Language Testing System qualification “IELTS” is available above.

 UK undergraduate tuition fees for 2021 entry